Steps to Winterize Your Boat

 - Stabilize the fuel – Gasoline can degrade in as little as 30 days.
 When the fuel degrades, it can lead to corrosion and deposits in your tank.
 Have the right amount of stabilizer in your gas tank and run the engine for several minutes to eliminate the need to drain the fuel system in order to keep it protected.

-- Change the lower-unit oil – First, ensure the motor is level.
-Then remove the oil drain plug and open the upper-level plug, which is usually on the side of the motor.
+With the motor level, remove the oil drain plug and open the upper-level plug, which is usually on the side of the motor.
 While the oil is draining, look for any contaminants such as water or metal particles.
-Using either a gear lube pump or tube of gear lube, refill the unit with fresh oil until it starts to come out of the top plug.
-Then, reinsert the top plug and then the lower plug.
+For reduced mess and hassle, use the AMSOIL Synthetic Marine Gear Lube easy pack, which eliminates the need for a gear-lube pump.
+Refill the unit with fresh oil until it starts to come out of the top plug.
+Then, reinsert the top plug and then the lower plug. - Fogging oil – Fogging the engine applies a coating of oil to the cylinders, pistons, rings and other components in the upper end.
+This helps prevent rust formation during storage.
+In most cases, you need to run the motor while fogging it.
+But, some newer motors are equipped with automated systems that fog the motor for you.
+Check your owner’s manual for details about your specific motor.

 - Grease the fittings – Locate any zerk fittings on the tilt and steering systems and fill with fresh grease as needed.
+Our Water Resistant Grease is perfect for all of your boat and truck’s applications!

 - Store the battery – Be sure to charge and disconnect the battery.
 If your boat won’t be in a climate-controlled environment, it’s best practice to remove the battery and store it in your basement or other climate-controlled environment.